 - 1 1/4 cup cold water

-Wash rice in cold water and drain, at least 3 times.
+Wash rice in cold water and drain, at least 3 times or until the water is not cloudy.

-Transfer to a saucepan.
-Add water and leave for soak for 30min.
+Transfer washed rice to a saucepan.
+Add water, cover and leave to soak for 30min.

 Bring your saucepan to a boil over high heat without covering it.
 When it starts boiling, cover your saucepan with a lid and bring the heat down to medium-low.